flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180229-18-03-28-vietnam-veterans-day.md

     Flip For Context
   card_citation: Flip For Context
 card_2:
-  card_text: "> a\x1CWe are not about to send American boys nine or ten thousand miles away from home to do what Asian boys ought to be doing for themselves.a\x1D\n> \n> President Lyndon Johnson, in aA speech at Akron University, October 21, 1964, 2 weeks before presidential election & 6 months before he sent American troops into combat."
+  card_text: "> ax1CWe are not about to send American boys nine or ten thousand miles away from home to do what Asian boys ought to be doing for themselves.ax1Dn> n> President Lyndon Johnson, in aA speech at Akron University, October 21, 1964, 2 weeks before presidential election & 6 months before he sent American troops into combat."
   card_citation: ''
 card_3:
   card_text: |-